 - Pull the plant from the container, wash off its roots, and treat it with fungicide before repotting.

 - Fill the new container with 1/3 potting mix and insert the plant with roots facing downwards.

 - Water it thoroughly and place it in a warm location with ample indirect sunlight.

-Note: Give your plant some time to establish its roots and not be swayed away by a few wilting leaves.
+Give your plant time to establish its roots and not be swayed away by a few wilting leaves.

 A mature Hoya Rebecca will retain a size of 1-2 meters (6-8 feet) when grown indoors, but it may grow up to 20 feet in length in its natural setting.

-Growing them as the hanging plant is the best way to attain a great height and supply essential nutrients to their stem ends.
+Growing them as hanging plants is the best way to attain height and supply essential nutrients to their stem ends.

 Hoya Rebecca boasts rich waxy-looking leaves with waxy green color with red undersides that are 2.5-6 cm long and 1-2 cm wide.

 The inflorescence consists of multiple flowers packed into a cluster or umbel with bright pink to light yellow flowers, emitting a heavy scent and covered in tiny hairs giving it a frizzy appearance.